Tighter COVID restrictions imposed in London as infections surge | Health

 Tighter COVID restrictions imposed in London as infections surge

-London will move into England's highest tier of COVID-19 restrictions, the government said on Monday, citing an exponential rise in infection rates as one of the world's richest cities struggles to contain the disease.
+London will move into England's highest tier of COVID-19 restrictions, the government said on Monday, citing increased infection rates that may be partly linked to a new variant of the coronavirus.

+Health Secretary Matt Hancock said more than 1,000 cases of the new variant had been identified, mainly in southeastern England.
+Although there was currently nothing to suggest the new strain was likely to cause more serious disease or that it would not respond to a vaccine, Hancock said that it could be contributing to higher infection rates.

 - READ MORE ON: